 The USF College of Nursing collaborates with our clinical partners to develop, accredit, and evaluate fellowships for advanced practice providers, to include both nurse practitioners and physician assistants.
 Each fellowship is uniquely created to ensure that new nurse practitioners and physician assistants have the training and education required to successfully transition from academia to a specialty clinical practice.
 The overarching goal is to increase the number of specialty-trained practitioners to develop the competency necessary to deliver high-quality, evidence-based, and safe patient care.
 The average fellowship program is 12 months in length, with curricula consisting of didactic and clinical experiences in varied specialty areas.
-For a list of eligibility requirements and deadlines contact Ann Joyce.

 Our team is eager to discuss partnership opportunities with you.
 Please contact us with any ideas or questions you may have.

 Vice Dean, Faculty and Community Affairs